mikhail-poda/mikhail-poda.github.io/etc/spaced-repetition-methods.md

 ### Advantages
 This method eliminates overdue backlogs, seamlessly integrates learning and review, and adapts dynamically to difficulty.
 Most importantly, it remains completely unaffected by breaks in study - whether you pause for a day or a month, the system continues exactly where you left off.
 Unlike time-based systems, it ensures that learning stays productive without being disrupted by long gaps or review overload.

+## Lessons Learned: Simplicity Improves Learning
+Another key insight from using both apps was that displaying less information led to better learning outcomes.
+Initially, I included extra details such as synonyms and related root words, assuming they would reinforce memory.
+However, I found that these additional elements often distracted from active recall and the quick assessment of word knowledge.
+By simplifying the learning process, throughput increased at least twofold, while the cognitive load for each new word decreased, making learning more efficient and less mentally taxing.